Iso Grifo: Model year changes

 In October 1966, the first Grifo (car #97) with a targa top was shown at the Turin Motor Show.
 Designed by Bertone and featuring the stunning removable roof, the reliable 300 hp Chevy 327 V8, and the coveted ZF 5 speed transmission.
 Only fourteen Series I Targas and four series II Targas were built.

 In 1968 the Grifo 7 Litri was introduced, featuring a Chevrolet L71 big-block engine, a Tri-Power version of the 427 engine.
 The massive power plant required several mechanical changes to the car in order to fit, i.e. strengthened chassis components as well as an enlarged engine compartment with reinforced mounts.
 A large hood scoop (dubbed "Penthouse" due to its size) was added to clear for the engine's deck height.
 It produced an officially advertised minimum of 435 hp at 5,800 rpm.
 The factory claimed the 7 Litri could attain a top speed of 300 km/h.

 In 1970, a styling change was made to the nose section of the car for the Grifo Series II.
 It was given a sleeker look and hide-away headlights.
 In the IR-9 "Can Am" version, the engine was switched from the 427 engines to the newer, even more powerful Chevrolet 454 7.4 litre engine.

 In 1972, the Grifo IR-8 was introduced, using a small-block Ford Boss 351 engines.
 These models can be recognized by their taller hood scoop.
 This was the final Iso automobile made, as Iso S.P.A. closed its doors in 1974 during the 1970s oil crisis.

 Production

 In total, 330 Series I and 83 Series II cars were built for a total of 413 cars, 90 of which were 7-litre versions.
-The rarest are the Series II 5-speeds (23 units) and the Series II Targa (4 units).
-Due to their rarity today Grifos are desirable collectibles.
+The rarest are the Series II 5-speeds (23 built) and the Series II Targa (4 built).
+Due to their rarity today, Grifos are desirable collectibles.
 A former employee of Iso, Roberto Negri, runs a small company in Clusone, Italy, specializing in maintaining and restoring Grifos.